temoto/nginx-lint/README.txt

 nginxlint is written in Haskell, and so it requires GHC (or other Haskell compiler/interpreter).

-Simplest way to get started is run `make test`.
-This will try to build `nginxlint` binary using `ghc` compiler and run it with example config: test.conf.
+Simplest way to get started is run `cabal install`.
+This will try to build `nginx-lint` binary using available Haskell compiler.

+Run `nginx-lint test.conf` to see examples of hint this linter may give.

+For development, you may wish to run `cabal install --enable-tests`.

 General usage:
-    ./nginxlint FILE...
+    ./nginx-lint FILE...

 TODO